smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 ===============================================================================

 Digging into the issue was hard because it only happened intermittently.
-We started trying to isolate the issue to which log messages caused the error but could not find any discernible patterns.
-The messages that were logged or not logged changed daily.
+We started trying to isolate the issue to which log messages caused the error, but could not find any discernible patterns.
+The messages logged or not logged changed daily.
 At first we did not know why the messages were not showing up and we did not know about the messages in the bad format.
-What was really weird is that we would step through the code line by line and output potential messages and everything would look fine.
+What was really weird is when we would step through the code line by line and output potential messages everything would look fine.

 The first breakthrough came after we talked to [Jeffery Charles][jeff], a LogStash/ElasticSearch user from another team in the company.
 They were having the same issue from on a different system.
-He saw error logs on their LogStash server indicating that messages with different formats were being ignored by ElasticSearch.
+He saw error logs on their LogStash server indicating messages with different formats were being ignored by ElasticSearch.
 LogStash/ElasticSearch work by receiving messages using LogStash and then ElasticSearch indexes them.
 If there are two messages sent with a conflicting schema then the only messages matching the first schema are written to the index.
 Messages where a property's type changes, i.e. from a ``string`` to and ``object``, cause this conflict to occur.
-A new index is created daily which explained is why the messages that were being saved changed daily and why only some messages made it through.
+ElasticSearch creates a new index daily, which explains why the saved messages changed daily and why only some messages made it through.

-This behaviour meant that a single bad message from the new system could break the log messages for other systems using our LogStash server.
-This expanded the surface area that we thought was affected by the defect dramatically.
-Messages not getting indexed meat that there was data-loss and that none of the affected code could be released into production.
-Originally, we thought only message from the new system were missing but this defect meant that the new system could write bad messages that could break existing systems.
+This behaviour meant a single bad message from the new system could break the log messages for other systems using our LogStash server.
+This expanded the surface area we thought was affected by the defect dramatically.
+Messages not getting indexed meant there was potentially data loss and that none of the affected code could be released into production.
+Originally, we thought only messages from the new system were missing, but this defect meant the new system could write bad messages that could break existing systems.
 We needed to find a fix fast.